Type 15 tank: Armament

-The Type 15 light tank features a fully stabilized 105 mm rifled gun, which is reportedly superior to the old ZPL-94 105 mm rifled gun fitted on Type 88 and Type 59 tanks.
+The Type 15 light tank features a fully stabilized 105 mm rifled gun, which is reportedly superior to the old ZPL-94 105 mm rifled gun fitted on the Type 88 and Type 59 tanks.
 It is reported that the main gun has an effective firing range of 3 km and is compatible with all standard NATO 105 mm tank ammunition.
-The sustained fire rate is supported by a bustle-mounted autoloader system, which reduces the crew to 3.
-The Type 15 tank can hold 38 rounds of various 105 mm shells.

 The ammunition selections include APFSDS, HEAT and HE (High explosive) rounds and gun-launched ATGM.
-APFSDS and HEAT rounds are used against enemy armor while HE round is used against enemy infantry positions, light/non-armored vehicles, buildings, and field fortifications.
+APFSDS and HEAT rounds are used against enemy armor while HE rounds are used against enemy infantry positions, light/non-armored vehicles, buildings, and field fortifications.
 The APFSDS projectiles are capable of penetrating 500 mm of armored steel at 2000 m.

-The penetration capabilities of 105 mm APFSDS are not considered as sufficient to penetrate the front armor of modern main battle tanks such as T-90 or VT-4.
 To defeat well-protected opponents, the tank would use the 105 mm gun-launched ATGM with tandem high-explosive anti-tank (HEAT) warheads, offering much higher penetration.
 The missile reportedly has a range of 5 km and is capable of engaging low-flying helicopters.

 Other armament includes a QJT-88 5.8 mm coaxial machine gun, a remotely controlled weapon station mounted on the turret roof, which is fitted with QLZ-04 35 mm automatic grenade launcher and QJC-88 12.7 mm heavy machine gun.

 Electronics

-Type 15 features modern sensory and fire control systems, including laser rangefinder, advanced ballistic computer, meteorological sensors, gunner thermal imaging sight, millimeter-wave radar, and commander's panoramic sight.
-The fire control system supports automatic target tracking, hunter-killer capabilities, and commander takeover.
+Type 15 features modern sensory and fire control systems, including laser rangefinder, advanced ballistic computer, meteorological sensors, gunner thermal imaging sight, millimeter-wave radar.

 Other equipment includes air conditioning system, oxygen-production equipment for the crew, command and control equipment, battlefield management system, and navigation suite fitted with both inertial navigation system (INS) and satellite navigation system.